leomaranhao/RepData_PeerAssessment1/PA1_template.md

 **The total number of missing values is: 2304**

 **The missing values are concentrated on few days.
 On those days all values are missing.
-Therefore we have choosen to replace the missing values at each interval with the mean for that 5-minute interval.**
+Therefore we have choosen to replace the missing values at each interval with the mean for that 5-minute interval considering all days without NA values.**

 Data aggregation: